Best 8 VoIP Solutions for Salesforce Integration in 2026

 - Global Select: Custom pricing for international coverage

-OpenPhone is a modern VoIP solution built for startups, small businesses, and remote teams.
+OpenPhone (now Quo) is a modern VoIP solution built for startups, small businesses, and remote teams.
 It offers a straightforward Salesforce integration that supports basic call logging and data sync, helping teams centralize conversations without overcomplicating workflows.

 - Salesforce Integration (Native): Log calls and notes automatically into Salesforce